If the specialist care you need is not available in Guernsey or Alderney you may be referred off-island.

 - Hotel accommodation costs are limited to £110 per night for accommodation in London and £82 per night for accommodation elsewhere in the UK.
 You will be refunded the amount you have paid for your accommodation.
 HSC does not refund food costs.

-- All receipts should be sent to the Off-Island team where they are checked and processed for payment - Off-Island & Visiting Consultant Service, Le Vauquiedor Office, Health and Social Care, Rue Mignot, St Andrews, Guernsey, GY6 8TW.
+- All receipts should be sent to the Off-Island Service Team where they are checked and processed for payment - Off-Island Services Team, Le Vauquiedor Office, Health and Social Care, Rue Mignot, St Andrews, Guernsey, GY6 8TW.

-- If you are unsure about what you are entitled to or have any questions, please contact a member of the Off-Island team on telephone number - 725241 ext 4711.
+- If you are unsure about what you are entitled to or have any questions, please contact a member of the Off-Island Services Team on 725241 ext 4711.

 Transport within the UK

 - When you travel to Southampton, a minibus shuttle service is provided by Handicabs.
-The driver will wait in the arrival hall, please look out for the Handicabs sign.
+The driver will wait in the arrival hall at the airport, please look out for the Handicabs sign.